-Dan Williams, a Concord resident, asked members of City Council if meeting minutes between City staff and the Concord School District Superintendent will be available.
+Dan Williams, a Concord resident, asked members of City Council if meeting minutes regarding the middle school project between City staff and the Concord School District Superintendent will be available.

 There being no further public testimony, Mayor Champlin declared the hearing closed.